Applied Materials cuts outlook as chipmakers curtail orders

 "As those (issues) get resolved, we hear that the peak and best days of 28 nanometers are still ahead," he said.

-Applied Materials' update followed Advanced Micro Devices, which cut its outlook on Monday, citing weaker-than-expected sales in China, Europe and weak demand.
+Applied Materials' update followed chipmaker Advanced Micro Devices Inc, which cut its outlook on Monday, citing weaker-than-expected sales in China, Europe and weak demand.

-Qlik Technologies Inc QLIK.O and Informatica Corp INFA.O also issued forecasts far below market estimates - an early indication of potentially weak earnings from tech companies this earnings season.
+Qlik Technologies Inc and Informatica Corp also issued forecasts far below market estimates - an early indication of potentially weak earnings from tech companies this earnings season.

-Analysts said the warnings do not come as a total surprise in light of the continued European financial crisis and an ongoing decline in personal computer sales.

-Manesh Sanganeria, an analyst at RBC Capital Markets, noted rival Tokyo Electron Ltd (8035.T) said in June that orders were 28 percent below expectations.
+Manesh Sanganeria, an analyst at RBC Capital Markets, noted that rival Tokyo Electron Ltd said in June that orders were 28 percent below expectations.

 "It's not specific to Applied Materials," Sanganeria said.
 "PCs have been weak and Europe has been weak.
 Since the overall demand has gone down they're adjusting."